Simon Kenton: Noted activities

 Kenton served as scout on the 1778 George Rogers Clark expedition to capture Fort Sackville during the American Revolution.
-Independence did not mean an end to warfare; in 1793-94, Kenton fought in the Northwest Indian War with "Mad" Anthony Wayne.

 Kenton started exploring the area of the Mad River Valley of Ohio and making claims as early as 1788.
-Kenton first saw the area a decade before while he was held as a prisoner with the Shawnee and vowed that if he survived, he would return.
+Kenton had first seen the area a decade before, while held as a captive of the Shawnee.
+He had vowed that if he survived, he would return.
+Independence did not mean an end to warfare; in 1793–94, Kenton fought in the Northwest Indian War with "Mad" Anthony Wayne.

+But finally peace seemed to come and Anglo-Americans started migrating west.
 In April 1799, Kenton and his associate, Colonel William Ward, led a group of families from Mason County, Kentucky to an area between present-day Springfield and Urbana, Ohio.
+The Kentucky group settled there.